 Do you have Before and After Pictures?

-We use the main page as our portfolio of the projects we have completed and you can see all of our vacant photos by clicking the Vacant tab on the right hand side of the front page.
+We use the main page as our portfolio of the projects we have complete.
 We never take before photos of an occupied house as we feel very strongly that it’s disrespectful to the sellers of an occupied house.

 What can I expect when you come for a staging consultation and how long will you be at my house?